DiogenesPolanco/cachegit/README.md

 ## Free Version, Acknowledgement (You have starred [CacheGit](http://cachegit.com))

-1. Specified branches of files are accessable over https on `public.cachegit.com` and `free.cachegit.com`
+1. Specified branches of files less than 150K are accessable over https on `public.cachegit.com` and `free.cachegit.com`

 2. Composes the URI `cachegit.com/:account/:respository/blob/:branch/:path`.